Silent stroke: Neuropsychological deficits

 Individuals who have had silent strokes often have various neuropsychological deficits and have significant impairment in multiple areas of cognitive performance.
 One study has shown an association between silent stroke and a history of memory loss and lower scores on tests of cognitive function.
-In a second study, individuals who have a had a silent stroke scored lower on the mini–mental state examination (MMSE) and on Raven's Colored Progressive Matrices—a test designed for children aged 5 through 11 years, mentally and physically impaired individuals, and elderly people.
+In a second study, individuals who have had a silent stroke scored lower on the mini–mental state examination (MMSE) and on Raven's Colored Progressive Matrices—a test designed for children aged 5 through 11 years, mentally and physically impaired individuals, and elderly people.

 In children

 Children who have suffered silent strokes often have a variety of neuropsychological deficits.
 These deficits may include lowered I.Q., learning disabilities, and an inability to focus.

 Silent strokes are the most common form of neurologic injury in children with sickle cell anemia, who may develop subtle neurocognitive deficits in the areas of attention and concentration, executive function, and visual-motor speed and coordination due to silent strokes which may not have been detected on physical examination.